Available Third Class Relics

 Relics of the Apostles and Evangelists:

-We are bless to have several relics of the Apostles and Evangelists.
+We are blessed to have several relics of the Apostles and Evangelists.
 One in particular is a multi-reliquary which contains the relics of Saints Peter, Paul, Andrew, James the Great, John, Thomas, James the Less, Philip, Bartholomew, Matthew, Simon, Jude Thaddeus, Matthias, Barnabas, Luke and Mark.

 Saint John the Evangelist, Apostle (ex vestimento)